ansible/community-docs/execution_environments/execution_environments_overview.rst

 At present, there are more than a hundred collections included in the Ansible package and hundreds more are available on Ansible Galaxy and Automation Hub for manual installation.
-Many of them have dependencies.
+Many of them have dependencies for their plugins, modules, roles and playbooks they provide.

 The Ansible collections can depend on the following pieces of software and their versions: